50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “His love for his family was like a shield, protecting them from the world’s harshness.”
+1. “His love for his family was a shield, protecting them from the world’s harshness.”

 17. A Blacksmith’s Forge